Should You Pay for Transcendental Meditation?

 Like many philosophical schools of thought which have been criticized for potential exploitation, yet the key teachings can prove useful, there are some ex-teachers and gurus who have made the decision to offer these classes for free or, at least, on a discretionary donation basis rather than having to pay for Transcendental Meditation directly.
 Search these people out and have a conversation, it might help you decide whether or not Transcendental Meditation is for you whether or not you pay for it.

-If you'd like to read similar articles to Should You Pay for Transcendental Meditation?, we recommend you browse around our Healthy living category.
+If you want to read similar articles to Should You Pay for Transcendental Meditation?, we recommend you visit our Healthy living category.